Since 1949, the Stroum Jewish Community Center has provided a home to the Jewish community of greater Seattle.

 Eight acres of land on Mercer Island purchased as the site of the J’s new home.

 Groundbreaking for Mercer Island campus.
-Leo Okin hired as first executive director.
+Leo Okin hired as the first executive director.

 Mercer Island campus opens.
 Early Childhood School started with two teachers and 15 preschoolers.